georgejkaye/circuit-cj/src/circuits/README.md

 The definition of hypergraphs.

 * `Hypergraph::Clone` Create a deep copy of this graph will new atom names
-* `Hypergraph::ResolveLinks` Connect up links to show feedback explicitly *caution: resolved graphs should not be used with other operations*
 * `Hypergraph::Get` Extract an output or bus from the graph, stubbing all other outputs
   * Also `[]`
 * `Hypergraph::Drop` Stub an output of the graph